gogradle/gogradle/README.md

 executable to an output file named after the first source file ('go build ed.go rx.go' writes 'ed' or 'ed.exe') or the source code directory ('go build unix/sam' writes 'sam' or 'sam.exe').
- The '.exe' suffix is added when writing a Windows executable.
+ The '.exe' name is added when writing a Windows executable.
 ...
 When compiling multiple packages or a single non-main package, build compiles the packages but discards the resulting object,